 It makes me proud to have such an outstanding group of professionals delivering training, giving insights and sharing their knowledge.

 It's entirely to encourage excellence in the medico-legal sector and encourage healthcare professionals to consider becoming expert witnesses.

 There are fantastic clinicians out there who would make great experts.
-However, perhaps it is not on their radar or they are concerned about coming into conflict with a colleague.
+However, perhaps it is not on their radar, or they are concerned about coming into conflict with a colleague.
 I would ask them to consider taking up such a role as there is a real shortage of good expert witnesses.
-It’s all about being able to understand the case and the law, and explaining your opinion in a reasoned, well-argued way.
-Here at Inspire MediLaw, we can offer support and help to those starting out and put you in touch with other experts who have been in the same position.
+It’s all about understanding the case and the law, and explaining your opinion in a reasoned, well-argued way.
+Here at Inspire MediLaw, we can offer support and help to those starting and put you in touch with other experts who have been in the same position.

 The role of a medico-legal expert can be very isolating and, through Inspire MediLaw, you can access a network with lots of practical support and knowledge sharing.

 I want to continue to develop our supportive community of clinicians and lawyers – fostering a better understanding between the professions, and ultimately improving the outcomes for patients.